mozes/stompest/README.markdown

 Stompest is a no-nonsense [STOMP 1.0](http://stomp.github.com/) implementation for Python including both synchronous and [Twisted](http://twistedmatrix.com/) clients.

 Modeled after the Perl [Net::Stomp](http://search.cpan.org/dist/Net-Stomp/lib/Net/Stomp.pm) module, the synchronous client is dead simple.
 It does not assume anything about your concurrency model (thread vs process) or force you to use it any particular way.
 It gets out of your way and lets you do what you want.
+The optional session layer adds failover logic and subscription state to the simple client.

-The Twisted client is a full-featured STOMP protocol client built on top of the [stomper](http://code.google.com/p/stomper/) library.
+The Twisted client is a full-featured STOMP protocol client.
 It supports destination-specific message handlers, concurrent message processing, graceful shutdown, "poison pill" error handling, and connection timeout.

 This module is thoroughly unit tested and production hardened for the functionality used by [Mozes](http://www.mozes.com/): persistent queueing on [ActiveMQ](http://activemq.apache.org/).
 Minor enhancements may be required to use this STOMP adapter with other brokers or certain feature sets like transactions.